alakhdeveloper/carshoez1/readme.txt

-this is a git setup on linux, by alakh
+this is a git setup on linux, by alakh121